officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 | Chhatrapati Shivaji Maharaj International Airport | Mumbai      | India    | BOM                |

 > [!NOTE]
-> MCP server can be used by any MCP implementing AI client irrespective of language on implementation such as Java, Python and Type Script also.
+> MCP server can be used by any MCP implementing AI client irrespective of language of implementation such as Java, Python and Type Script also.

 ### Testing MCP server with Claude Desktop
 You can test the MCP server using [Claude Desktop](https://claude.ai/download) by following these steps: